Tristan da Cunha: Marine Protection Zone

 On 13 November 2020, it was announced that the 687247 km2 of the waters surrounding the islands will become a Marine Protection Zone.
 The move will make the zone the largest no-take zone in the Atlantic and the fourth largest on the planet.
-The move follows 20 years of conservation work by the RSPB and the island government and five years of the UK government's Blue Belt programme support.
+The move follows 20 years of conservation work by the RSPB and the island government, and 5 years of support from the UK government's Blue Belt Programme.